joeyespo/grip/README.md

 ```

 Or use a [personal access token](https://github.com/settings/tokens/new?scopes=)
+with an empty scope (note that a token is *required* if your GitHub account is set up
-(required if you're using two-factor authentication):
+with two-factor authentication):

 ```bash
 $ grip --pass <token>